PrefectHQ/prefect/docs/guides/webhooks.md

 </div>

-Note the template string, which is discussed in [greater detail below](#webhook-templates)
+Note the template string, which is discussed in [greater detail below](#webhook-templates).

-You can retrieve details for a specific webhook by ID using `get`, or optionally query all webhooks in your workspace via `ls`:
+You can retrieve details for a specific webhook by ID using `get`, or optionally query all webhooks in your workspace with `ls`:

 <div class="terminal">